sznfng/sznfng.github.io/teaching.md

 [Tikz tutorial](https://sznfng.github.io/mini_tikz_tutorial.pdf) ([Overleaf](https://www.overleaf.com/read/tyrrnsrqvsth))

-## Teaching at Yale
+## Teaching at Yale University

 I am currently teaching an undergraduate seminar and Syntax II.
-The undergraduate seminar is called 'Linguistics in the real world' and it serves both as an informal introduction to linguistics and as a discussion of topics that show how language is important to individuals and the communities they belong to (e.g. bilingualism, language policy, the so-called creole languages, heritage languages, etc).
-Syntax II is a course taken by both undergraduate and graduate students and which delves into fundamental topics of current syntactic research (e.g. case and agreement phenomena and theories, ellipsis, movement phenomena and different ways to model movement, etc).
+The undergraduate seminar is called 'Linguistics in the real world' and it serves both as an informal introduction to linguistics and as a discussion of topics that show how language is a fundamental aspect of an individual's identity and (e.g. bilingualism, language policy, the so-called Creole languages, heritage languages, etc).
+Syntax II is a course taken by both undergraduate and graduate students and which delves into fundamental topics of current syntactic research (e.g. case phenomena and theories, movement diagnostics, the typology of displacement phenomena and their distinctive properties).
+Besides examining these phenomena and theories, this course aims at providing students the opportunity to sharpen their analytical skills, their ability to formulate and evaluate hypotheses.

-+ Spring 2023
-  + Syntax II (Undergraduate/Graduate, LING 254/654; [syllabus](https://www.dropbox.com/s/1wh9r7m3z7ux09t/Ling_254_654_Syntax_II_Syllabus.pdf?dl=0); [lecture materials](https://www.dropbox.com/sh/2t9a9npk975k1cg/AABqPrAB7lsxaB_EzhpqtfJ2a?dl=0))
++ Syntax II (LING 254/654, Spring 2023), undergraduate/graduate course. [[Lecture materials]](https://www.dropbox.com/sh/2t9a9npk975k1cg/AABqPrAB7lsxaB_EzhpqtfJ2a?dl=0))
-  + Linguistics in the real world (Undergraduate, LING 106; [syllabus](https://www.dropbox.com/s/1vb09hosi3o2sqz/Syllabus_LING_106_Linguistics_in_the_real_world_Spring_2023.pdf?dl=0))
++ Linguistics in the real world (LING 106, Spring 2023) undergraduate course. [[syllabus]](https://www.dropbox.com/s/1vb09hosi3o2sqz/Syllabus_LING_106_Linguistics_in_the_real_world_Spring_2023.pdf?dl=0))
-+ Fall 2022
++ Morphology (LING 280/680, Fall 2022), undergraduate/graduate. [[Lecture materials]](https://www.dropbox.com/sh/0nuen1k1nzdjvdl/AADskOLcd4jHh-cmczVF72E8a?dl=0)).
-  + Morphology (Undergraduate/Graduate, LING 280/680; [materials](https://www.dropbox.com/sh/0nuen1k1nzdjvdl/AADskOLcd4jHh-cmczVF72E8a?dl=0))
-  + Current Trends in Syntax: the Operation Agree (Undergraduate/Graduate, LING 261/681; [materials](https://www.dropbox.com/sh/1i76zgliw852oyb/AAANq3gmRNQKNIhZspVBmKcua?dl=0))
++ Current Trends in Syntax: the Operation Agree (LING 261/681, Fall 2022), undergraduate/graduate course. [[Lecture materials]](https://www.dropbox.com/sh/1i76zgliw852oyb/AAANq3gmRNQKNIhZspVBmKcua?dl=0))

 ## Teaching at QMUL
 + Fall 2021